simonebonato/katacoda-scenarios/CI_CLM/step4.md

 ![image](https://user-images.githubusercontent.com/63954877/166104334-00a9a211-3c87-4e33-bfd2-2dcefdf66bd7.png)

 Which is exactly what we wanted our action to print.
 As you can see, seeing the results of the action in this way is a bit clunky and not really informative.

+The idea is that, whenever somebody pushes code to the branch we have just created, the action will be triggered, and here on the PR page we can observe the results of our workflow.

 In the next section we will see how to use the CML library to get much better insights!